 - Base Camp

-- Leaving Base Camp, the walkway path leads through the Rainforest Biome, at one point even going behind Eden’s waterfall to a secret, hidden cave.
+- Phase two: leaving Base Camp, the walkway path leads through the Rainforest Biome, at one point even going behind Eden’s waterfall to a secret, hidden cave.
 Bridges come out from this path at canopy height to a series of learning spaces and exciting experiences.

-- The walkways will provide a highly experiential journey: a feeling of walking though old ruins in the forest, alcoves of artefacts and artistic installations, telescopes and binoculars trained out and down onto specific plants and parts of the Biome.
+- Phase two: the walkways will provide a highly experiential journey: a feeling of walking though old ruins in the forest, alcoves of artefacts and artistic installations, telescopes and binoculars trained out and down onto specific plants and parts of the Biome.

 - From the main walkway, explorers will be able to visit a huge ‘bowerbird nest’, a lattice of timber and living plants used as a space to learn about rainforest biodiversity.
 Here we will gather and display exhibitions of rainforest biodiversity and carry out a range of workshops with young people.

 - Phase one: Along the Walkway, 12m above the ground, the Nest platform and biodiversity chandelier explore the biodiversity of the forest.
 Plants eat, drink, reproduce and protect themselves from danger and they can’t move.
 Here we explore nature’s array of designs which have produced forms that fit their function: from protective prickles to pollination mechanisms and from guttered leaves to garish flowers.

 - Phase two: Weather Station

 - A learning space filled with dials, thermometers, floating weather balloons, hygrometers, and all fashion of strange but fully operational weather-monitoring equipment, the Weather Station will contain information explaining how rainforests control the earth’s climate.